jalcine/wintermute/src/wintermute-daemon/README.markdown

 # Daemon Plugin for Wintermute {#daemon}

-The daemon plugin in Wintermute serves as a way to maintain certain plugins that Wintermute needs in order to stabilize its remote procedure calling system like module existence on a local machine and sending machines from a local machine out over a network.
+The daemon plugin in Wintermute serves as a way to maintain plugins that Wintermute needs in order to stabilize its remote procedure calling system like module existence on a local machine and sending machines from a local machine out over a network.
 It does this by reading the daemon's configuration options